 The New York Times has taken note of this mushroom moment.
-In a recent feature, Julie Creswell wrote: “It’s hard these days to throw a rock and not hit a mushroom. ...
+Last year, Julie Creswell wrote: “It’s hard these days to throw a rock and not hit a mushroom. ...
 Mushroom supplements that claim to support immune systems, reduce inflammation and improve moods can be found in health and wellness stores, but also major retailers like Nordstrom and Urban Outfitters.”

 And one specific mushroom, chaga, has caught the attention of coffee drinkers and wellness enthusiasts alike.
 Chaga is a blob of a shroom that blooms from birch trees in cold climates.
 It’s a superfood said to prevent and slow cancer, reduce inflammation, lower blood pressure and sugar, promote immunity, and even allay the side effects of drugs.
 Short term, it offers stress relief, stimulates cognitive function, and elevates athletic endurance.

 Though it’s exterior is unsightly—it is asymmetrical and the color of dark charcoal—slicing inside one will yield a soft and spongy orange interior.
 The internet teems with various chaga tea recipes, some of which are more rustic than others and written for foragers.
 But lately, we’re seeing it pop up in Los Angeles and NYC cafés, and a beverage called a “chagaccino” is on its way to ubiquity.